gilch/hissp/docs/style_guide.rst

 ================

 Keep the elements in a tuple aligned to start on the same column.
+Treat siblings groups equally:
+If you add a line break for one group, then put all of its sibling groups on their own line as well.
+Keep items within implied groups (like kwargs) together.
+Control words used as labels should be grouped with what they label.
-Your code should look like the following examples:
+Your code should look like these examples:

 .. code:: Lissp

-   '(data1 data2 data3)                   ;Treat all data items the same
+   '(data1 data2 data3)                   ;Treat all data items the same.

    '(data1                                ;Line break for one, break for all.
      data2                                ;Items start on the same column.